Onaiyekan, Sultan, 2 others elected into world religious body – The Sun Nigeria

 Fred Ezeh, Abuja

-The Sultan of Sokoto, Alhaji Sa’ad Abubakar, and the Catholic Archbishop of Abuja, Cardinal John Onaiyekan, have been elected into the Council of World Assembly of Religions for Peace.
+Sultan of Sokoto, Alhaji Sa’ad Abubakar and Catholic Archbishop of Abuja, Cardinal John Onaiyekan, have been elected into the Council of World Assembly of Religions for Peace.

 It has been in existence for over 50 years with the primary purpose of ensuring peaceful coexistence within and among nations of the world.
 It encourages religious freedom, right of minorities, women and the downtrodden.

-A statement released in Abuja, on Thursday by CAN Director, Legal and Public Affairs, Kwamkur Samuel Vondip, indicated that the elections were conducted at the 10th conference of the assembly in Germany.
+A statement released in Abuja, yesterday, by CAN Director, Legal and Public Affairs, Kwamkur Samuel Vondip, indicated that the elections was conducted at the 10th conference of the Assembly in Germany.

-The statement explained that the Sultan was elected co-moderator of the assembly, technically replacing Cardinal Onaiyekan who has been a founding co-moderator of the assembly.
+The statement explained that Sultan was elected co-moderator of the Assembly, technically replacing Cardinal Onaiyekan who has been a founding co-moderator of the Assembly.

-CAN president and Cardinal Onaiyekan were, however, elected honorary presidents of the council, while Rev Sis Chikelue was elected as woman representative of Women of Faith into the council.

-The council also confirmed the election of Prof. Azza Karam, an experienced, erudite scholar and UN staff as the new Secretary-General of the Organisation and replacement for Dr. William Vendley.
+Ayokunle and Onaiyekan were elected honorary presidents of the Council and Rev Sis Chikelue was elected as woman representative of Women of Faith into the Council.
+The Council also confirmed the election of Prof. Azza Karam, an experienced erudite scholar and UN staff as Secretary General to replace Dr. William Vendley.

 Leave a Reply